gronteix/PDF_sorter/README.md

 ## Usage

-The program can be called from the command line with the following structure:
+The program can be called from the command line.
+The principal argument `$PATH_TO_PDFs` is the path to the directory containing the PDFs to be sorted.
+A typical call is as follows:

 ```
 python -m PDF_sorter $PATH_TO_PDFs
 ```

-This will generate a folder containing the sorted PDFs in the folder given as a parameter.
+This will generate a folder containing the sorted PDFs in the `$PATH_TO_PDFs` folder.
 Each sub-folder storing the papers will contain a list of its characteristic keywords.
 For further options call:

 ```
 python -m PDF_sorter --help
 ```

-In particular the precision of the clustering in the Louvain community clustering can be tailored with the option `partition_resolution`.
+In particular the precision of the clustering in the Louvain community clustering can be tailored with the option `--partition_resolution`.